 The West Custer County Hospital District Board of Directors oversees Custer County Medical Center and Custer County Emergency Medical Services, our funding and our communities’ health concerns.
 These services comprise key roles for the Hospital District, which is a special tax district formed by the voters of Custer County to serve our county, our region and our visitors.
-We provide a long list of services, host visiting providers, promote community wellness and house the Custer County Public Health Agency.
+We provide a long list of services, host visiting providers and promote community wellness.

 The district dates to Jan.
 1, 1988, following its approval by the county’s voters.
 At the time, it acquired the assets and duties of the nonprofit Custer County Medical Association, which itself formed in 1970, with the goal of establishing a medical office to support a physician.
 Initially, the district’s rural clinic was in a building at the corner of Rosita and 5th streets in Westcliffe.
 By May 2000, the Hospital District had completed our Medical Center at 704 Edwards Avenue.